Skip to main content

 4. The Tactile Factor

 Here’s a peculiar one: things that make noise or movement tend to get attention.
 A squishy toy that clicks.
 A fan that spins.
+A custom promotional Yo-Yo that rolls up and down.
 Even a notepad with a bold, magnetic closure.

 It’s not about novelty—it’s about engagement.
 If people fidget with it while queuing or chatting, your brand’s in the shot when others turn to look.